About the Del Mar Fairgrounds

 The Fairgrounds and Horsepark are the sites of nearly 350 events each year.
 They include weddings, receptions, bar and bat mitzvahs, equestrian and other animal shows, concerts, craft shows, home shows and other social and consumer events.
 Events and activities on the Fairgrounds fall into one of two main categories:

-Events and activities produced by the 22nd DAA: These are the Del Mar National Horse Show in April, the San Diego County Fair in June/July, Professional Bull Riding in August, The Scream Zone in October, the Holiday of Lights in December, and Surfside Race Place year-round.
+Events and activities produced by the 22nd DAA: These are the Del Mar National Horse Show in April, the San Diego County Fair in June/July, The Scream Zone in October, and Surfside Race Place year-round.

-Events and activities produced by companies and groups that rent or lease facilities: Examples are the Del Mar Thoroughbred Club, which operates the annual live horse racing meet in July through September; and many consumer, trade and private events during the fall, winter and spring.
+Events and activities produced by companies and groups that rent or lease facilities: Examples are the Del Mar Thoroughbred Club, which operates two annual live horse racing meets (July-September and November); and many consumer, trade and private events during the fall, winter and spring.

 The Del Mar Fairgrounds is located 20 miles north of downtown San Diego, at 2260 Jimmy Durante Blvd. in the city of Del Mar, California.